savedra1/clipse/README.md

 When the app is run for the first time it creates a `/home/$USER/.config/clipse` dir with a `clipboard_hostory.json` file, a `custom_theme.json` file, and `tmp_files` folder for storing image data.
 After the `clipse -listen` command is executed, a background process will be watching for clipboard activity and adding any changes to the `clipboard_hstory.json` file.

-The TUI that displays the clipboard history should then be called with the `clipse $PPID` command.
-Passing in the terminal's PPID is irregular, but allows the terminal-based app to close itself from within the program itself, simulating the behavior of a full GUI without the memory overhead.
-A worthy trade-off in my opinion.
+The TUI that displays the clipboard history should then be called with the `clipse` command.
 Operations within the TUI are defined with the [BubbleTea](https://pkg.go.dev/github.com/charmbracelet/bubbletea) framework, allowing for efficient concurrency and a smooth UX. `Delete` operations will remove the selected item from the TUI view and the storage file, `select` operations will copy the item to the systems clipboard and close the terminal window in which the session is currently hosted.

-The maximum item storage limit is currently hardcoded at **100**.
-However, there are plans to make this configurable in the future.
+The maximum item storage limit defaults at **100** but can be customised to anything you like in the `config.json` file.

 ## Contributing 🙏